-I’m a 52 year old Black man from Washington, DC.
-I graduated from high school and did one year of college.
-For most of my life I have done janitorial work and work in restaurants and warehouses.
-I am not a union worker.
-Construction work is the work that I really enjoy and is currently the work that I do.
+I’m a 52 year old Black man from New Jersey.
+I have lived in Washington, DC for the past 4 years.
+Before moving to DC, I lived in North Carolina for 15 years and then Baltimore, MD for a few years.
+I graduated from high school and did one year of college, so I figured I would have more job opportunities.
+That’s what I thought.
+For most of my life I have done janitorial work and work in restaurants and warehouses, even though I had interest in other fields of work.
+Construction work is the work that I really enjoy, but I had a hard time getting a job in construction until recently.
+It is currently the work that I do.

 During another time when I was unemployed, I did not apply because I found another job soon after and I knew the process of receiving benefits would take much longer.
-Although, their process is the hold up, they want to penalize you if you receive the benefits you were owed after you start a new job.
+Although the unemployment compensation application process is the hold up, they want to penalize you if you receive the benefits you were owed after you start a new job.
+Those penalties are rough.

 Diego Reid's areas of expertise include construction, janitorial services, and unemployment compensation.